bryandugan/bryan-dugan/content/posts/Uses/Uses.md

 tags: ["gear", "misc"]
 ---

 Hello!
-I'm Bryan Dugan, a UX/UI designer, and developer based out of Rochester Hills, Michigan.
+I'm Bryan Dugan, a UX designer, and developer based out of Rochester Hills, Michigan.

 This page is where I will keep my most up-to-date setup for anyone curious or just getting started in UX/UI Design or Web Development and would like to see what tools other designers/developers use.